This story is part of a collaborative project between Project: Cold Case and a University of North Florida Journalism class.

 He had been robbed and shot multiple times the night before in his room at a Super 8 Motel in Clearwater, Florida, where he had been living.

 Jermaine’s homicide has never been solved.
 He was 45 years old.

 Jermaine grew up in the Clearwater area as the third of four kids.
 The children were inseparable growing up.

 “We were a close-knit family and did everything together,” Sabrina recalled.
 “We especially loved to travel and have been all over the United States and Canada.”

-As Jermain grew up, his kind-hearted and loving personality really began to shine.
+As Jermaine grew up, his kind-hearted and loving personality really began to shine.
 He was the type of person who wouldn’t rest until everyone around him was happy.
-Sabrina said Jermain was always there for his loved ones and would give anyone a helping hand.
+Sabrina said Jermaine was always there for his loved ones and would give anyone a helping hand.

-At age 18, Jermain became a father to his daughter Tymara.
-After Tymara grew up, Jermain also helped raise his grandson.
+At age 18, Jermaine became a father to his daughter Tymara.
+After Tymara grew up, Jermaine also helped raise his grandson.

 Tymara described her father as funny.
 He would always joke around and could talk about anything.

 Jermaine worked hard as a cook but never spent much on himself.
 He would rather spend it supporting his family.

 “He was paying for my mom and me to take real estate classes,” Sabrina said.
 “We couldn’t continue going after he passed.”